 Danjel Bout – Vice-Chairman

-Dan serves as the Program Manager for the Utility Cyber Security Branch, the newest branch within the Office of Utility Safety at the California Public Utilities Commission (CPUC).
-Prior to serving with the CPUC, Dan was the Assistant Director Response at the California Governor’s Office of Emergency Services, where he led statewide response efforts through some of California’s most significant disaster events.
+Prior to serving as the Program Manager for the Security and Resilience Branch at the California Public Utilities Commission (CPUC), Dan was the Assistant Director at the California Governor’s Office of Emergency Services.
+As the Assistant Director, he led statewide response efforts through some of California’s most significant disaster events.
 Dan has spent more than 2 decades in the US Army, Army Reserve, and National Guard where he promoted from the rank of Private to Lieutenant Colonel.

-Dan has completed postgraduate and professional certification work at various institutions, including the Leaders in Homeland Security program at the Harvard Kennedy School of Government, the NATO School at Oberammergau.
-He holds a Master’s degree from the University of California, Davis and the Naval Post Graduate School, as well as a Ph.D. in Industrial/Organizational Psychology from Walden University.
+Dan has completed postgraduate and professional certification work at various institutions, including the United States Army War College, the FEMA Executive Academy, the Harvard Kennedy School of Government, and the NATO School at Oberammergau.
+He holds a Master’s degree from both the University of California, Davis and the Naval Post Graduate School, as well as a Ph.D. in Industrial/Organizational Psychology from Walden University.